The core problems with JPMorgan's failed trades

 JPMorgan created the credit default swap market in the 1990s, when a team of its financial engineers designed the instruments so institutions could hedge, or speculate on, changes in the creditworthiness of bonds.
 In 2001, the bank launched an index of swaps that helped pave the way for the instruments to be actively traded.

-At the root of the losses, traders at other firms say, were bets tied to debt through an index known as CDX.NA.IG.9, which tracks credit default swaps on about 127 investment grade companies in North America, including Target (TGT.N), Home Depot (HD.N), Kraft Foods KFT.N, Wal-Mart (WMT.N) and Verizon Communications (VZ.N).
+At the root of the losses, traders at other firms say, were bets tied to debt through an index known as CDX.NA.IG.9, which tracks credit default swaps on about 127 investment grade companies in North America, including Target, Home Depot, Kraft Foods, Wal-Mart and Verizon Communications.

 The position came to consist of layers of index positions that were both for and against corporate creditworthiness getting worse.
 Some of the positions were supposed to offset, or neutralize, one another.
 But traders say the risk that the layers would not work together as intended increased as more were added.